fractionasian/ranzcr_learningoutcomes/Section Six - Intrinsic Roles.md

-# SECTION SIX INTRINSIC ROLES
+# SECTION SIX: INTRINSIC ROLES

 ## Overview
 Competencies articulated in this section focus on the ability of a radiation oncologist to: